Responsive Images

 As you saw in the above example, one size doesn’t fit all.
 A responsive design should adapt based on user screen size, pixel density, and device orientation to ensure a great user experience.

-- Render a high-quality image on different devices
+- Render high-quality images on different devices

-- Loading the right image - Art direction
+- Load the right image (art direction)

 - Faster loading web pages

-1. Render a high-quality image on different devices
+1. Render high-quality images on different devices

-Different viewport width case
+Different viewport width

-Different pixel density case
+Different pixel density

 - CSS viewport size: 375px by 667px

-- Pixel density: 2
+- Pixel density (DPR): 2

 - Effective device resolution: 750px by 1334px

-2. Loading the right image - Art direction
+2. Load the right image (art direction)

 When a large image is resized to fit a small area, it can lose its relevance, usefulness, and legibility.
 The most important part might get cropped.

-It is called art direction.
+This is called art direction.
 By "art directing", you can explicitly decide which image should be shown based on the image's size on the page.
 We will cover this technique in more detail soon.

 3. Faster loading web pages